yosrahelal/paladin/doc-site/docs/architecture/noto.md

 Inputs:

 * **notary** - lookup string for the identity that will serve as the notary for this token instance.
-May be located at this node or another node.
+May be located at this node or another node
-* **implementation** - (optional) the name of a non-default Noto implementation that has previously been registered.
+* **implementation** - (optional) the name of a non-default Noto implementation that has previously been registered
-* **restrictMinting** - (optional - default true) only allow the notary to request mint.
+* **restrictMinting** - (optional - default true) only allow the notary to request mint
-* **hooks** - (optional) specify a [Pente](../pente) private smart contract that will be called for each Noto transaction, to provide custom logic and policies.
+* **hooks** - (optional) specify a [Pente](../pente) private smart contract that will be called for each Noto transaction, to provide custom logic and policies

 ### mint